mraleph/mraleph.github.com/_posts/2014-12-24-array-length-caching.md

 jmp ->B2
 {% endhighlight %}

-<p class="sidenote-host"><small class="sidenote">Even though there are enough free registers to keep all values alive in the loop - register allocator still spills them because there is a call to <code>BLACKHOLE</code> in the loop.</small>As you can see in the cached version we end up reloading <code>len</code> again and again on every backedge.
-Essentially our <b>failed</b> attempt to eliminate a <code>LoadNamedField t3.%length</code>, which itself compiles down to a single <code>mov ebx, [eax + 0xb]</code>, ended up adding one more memory move instead of removing one.</p>
+<p class="sidenote-host">As you can see in the cached version we end up reloading <code>len</code> again and again on every backedge.
+Essentially our <b>failed</b> attempt to eliminate a <code>LoadNamedField t3.%length</code>, which itself compiles down to a single <code>mov ebx, [eax + 0xb]</code>, ended up adding one more memory move instead of removing one.<small class="sidenote">Even though there are enough free registers to keep all values alive in the loop - register allocator still spills them because there is a call to <code>BLACKHOLE</code> in the loop.</small></p>

 Does this additional move on the back-edge have any performance implications?
 With our microbenchmark written the way it is this move is probably completely hidden in the shadow of other memory operations on modern desktop CPUs.
 The story might be different on older CPUs or mobile devices, but I am not sure this a research area we should be digging into here: ultimately the more real work you do in the loop the less our microbenchmark results will matter.